beingbing/pathshala-problems/31HLDIntro/05Lecture5.md

 Latency -> Throughput -> Performance -> Scalability

+[comment]: The below steps are unclear, leaving it
-1. Start with the best latency.
+1. Start with the best latency, x0
-2. Compromise latency to achieve good throughput.
+2. Increase latency to a particular value x to achieve a good throughput value.
-3. Define acceptable performance per user with compromised latency found in 2.
+3. Define acceptable latency per user, latency = x sec/user
-4. Set a passing percentage criterion based on throughtput found in 2.
+4. Set a passing percentage criterion to find throughput, like 0.9y should have latency x/user.
-4. Set the scale by defining passing percentage criteria for performance for x users.
+5. Set the scale by defining passing percentage criteria for performance for x users.
-5. Declare the scale of the system.
+6. Declare the scale of the system.

 ### Methods of Scaling